 This extraordinary meeting of the Transatlantic Council on Migration, initiated by the German Federal Ministry of the Interior and the Bertelsmann Stiftung, was called to analyze specific aspects of diversity and social cohesion in a transatlantic perspective.
 The deliberations of the Council were discussed with the German Minister of the Interior, Dr. Wolfgang Schäuble, and presented to a broader public during an expert conference on integration at the local level.
 The issue was examined through the lenses of social mobility and education, with a particular emphasis on second-generation immigrants.
 The goal was to help political leaders identify effective practices and policies that advance the integration of immigrants and their descendants, which will have a positive and enduring impact on social cohesion in society.
-The Council Conclusions can be found here.
+Read the Council Conclusions.

 The global recession is having a major impact on immigrant integration.
 With cuts in public budgets and a rise in anti-immigrant sentiment across the Atlantic, many governments have made short-term decisions responding to the economic crisis that will have long-term implications for immigrants and the broader society.

 This book takes stock of the impact of the crisis on immigrant integration in Europe and the United States.
 It assesses where immigrants have lost ground, using evidence such as levels of funding for educational programs, employment rates, trends toward protectionism, public opinion and levels of discrimination.

 Individual papers presented at the Council's meeting are available below:

 The Social Mobility of Immigrants and Their Children